mickvanhulst/world_models/README.md

 The project itself consists of the World Models algorithm which is implemented for the game Space Invaders.
 The full report is added as a pdf.
 The original paper can be found via the following [link](https://worldmodels.github.io/).
 Furthermore, the report which is added describes several code bases which we used to e.g. multithread the training of our controller.

-# To run windows with screen
+# To run with display on Windows
 1. Install vcXsrv (on Windows).
 2. Install all dependancies on WSL (bash).
 3. pip install gym